Enhance the lives of Seniors with a range of services appropriate to support their independence and live a fulfilling life.

 It all began back in the mid 1990’s when the Resident Service Coordinator, from the Highland House Apartments in Whitefield, NH, saw the need for additional services for the elderly at Highland House.
 The Service Coordinator felt that if the Highland House residents needed additional help with various services, so must the elderly living out there on their own in the community.
 With the approval of the Caleb Foundation and grant monies received from the Robert Wood Johnson Foundation, the Community Services Partnership was born, in October of 1995.
 The Community Services Partnership was formed under the umbrella of the Caleb Foundation, the foundation being the fiscal agent.

 The Community Services Partnership program started to provide elders with various services via volunteers.
-Some of the services include friendly visiting, transportation, telephone reassurance, light housekeeping, light chores, computer instruction and commodity surplus food delivery.
-All of the services are provided to the elderly, FREE OF CHARGE.
+Some of the services included friendly visiting, transportation, telephone reassurance, light housekeeping, light chores, computer instruction and commodity surplus food delivery.
+All of the services were provided to the elderly, FREE OF CHARGE.

-In January of 2005, Caleb moved from the Highland House Apartments to 38 King’s Square and in 2014 Caleb moved to it’s current location 16 Highland Street in the same building as McIntyre Apartments.
-The organization has one full time employee; an Executive Director and two part-time employees; a transportation coordinator and an outreach representative.
-The organization is overseen by a Board of Directors and utilizes over 50 Caleb Volunteers to provide over 150 North Country elders with services.
+In January of 2005, Caleb moved from the Highland House Apartments to 38 King’s Square and in 2021 to its current location at 25 Main St., Lancaster NH.
+The organization has two part-time employees; an executive director and a volunteer coordinator.
+The organization is overseen by a Board of Directors and utilizes over 50 Caleb Volunteers to provide over 150 North Country seniors with free services.